Use the tabs below to learn more about the Housing Policies and Processes:

 - If you have questions regarding the process, please schedule a meeting (781-891-2148) with the Assistant Director of Housing Operations in the Residential Center.

-All petitions for students returning to housing for the Fall 2018 semester must be submitted via email (firstname.lastname@example.org) or by delivering the petition to the Residential Center (located on the 3rd Floor of the Student Center) by 4:00PM on Friday, February 16th, 2018.
+All new student petitions for the Fall 2018 semester must be submitted via email (email@example.com), by delivering the petition to the Residential Center (located on the 3rd Floor of the Student Center), or by fax (781-891-2505) by 4:00PM on Wednesday, June 27th, 2018.
 Each petition submitted to the Residential Center will be reviewed by the university’s Housing & Meal Plan Exemption Committee before final decisions are delivered.
-The committee’s decision on each petition will be sent to the applicant’s Bentley email address before the end of the day on Wednesday, February 21st, 2018.
+The committee’s decision on each petition will be sent to the applicant’s Bentley email address before the end of the day on Wednesday, July 18th, 2018.

 Any petition accepted by the committee will receive a housing offer with the email, as well as additional instructions that must be completed to finalize the process.